 - When two lines intersect each other, the two opposite pairs of angles formed are called vertically opposite angles.
 In the following figure, ∠A and ∠B are vertically opposite angles.
 Another pair is ∠C and ∠D.

 To solve more problems on Lines and Angles visit our page.
-Chapter wise solution for NCERT examples for the chapter Lines and Angles is also provided.
-Study more to have a better understanding for the topic.
+Study more by downloading BYJU’S-The Learning App to have a better understanding of the topic.